zhenchengfang/VirionFinder/README.md

 ## Output

-The output of PlasTrans consists of four columns:
+The output of VirionFinder consists of four columns:

 Header | Length | Score | Prediction |
 ------ | ------ | ----- | --------------- |